andadapt/lessons/ks3/year8/hardware/PITCHME.md

 ## Task
 **Watch the video about different Computer Hardware, give the video your full attention.**

-Now on your mini-whiteboards record the key points from the video.
+Now in the chat windowrecord the key points from the video.

-With your shoulder partner compare your points and add if you need to.
 ---
 [drag=100, drop=center, flow=col]
 ## Task